julijan/structured/README.md

 > ```

 ## Document
 Document does not differ much from a component, in fact, it extends Component.
 It has a more user-friendly API than Component.
 Each Document represents a web page.
 It has a head and body.
-Structured intentionally does not differentiate between a page and a Component - page is just a component that loads many other components in a desired layout.
-DocumentHead (each document has one at Document.head) allows adding content to `<head>` section of the output HTML page.
+Structured intentionally does not differentiate between a page and a Component - page is just a component that loads many other components in a desired layout. `DocumentHead` (each document has one at Document.head) allows adding content to `<head>` section of the output HTML page.

 Creating a document:
 `const doc = new Document(app, 'HelloWorld page', ctx);`

 Send document as a response:
 ```
+import { Document } from 'structured-fw/Document';

 app.request.on('GET', '/home', async (ctx) => {
     const doc = new Document(app, 'Home', ctx);
     await doc.loadComponent('Home');